luthda/tech-summaries/README.md

 # Tech Summaries

 Welcome to the Tech Summaries repository!
-This repository contains technical summaries on various topics for each month.
+This repository contains technical summaries on various project related topics for each month.

 ## Summary Structure